CodedByHasan/golang-for-beginners/README.md

 A [`goroutine`](https://go.dev/tour/concurrency/1) is a lightweight thread managed by the Go runtime.

+Below is a list packages that provide examples of go routines:

 | Package Name                                                         | Description                                                       |
 |----------------------------------------------------------------------|-------------------------------------------------------------------|
 | [_anonymous-go-routine_](./go-routines/anonymous-go-routine/main.go) | Anonymous `go` routine`.                                          |